Giovanni Alberto Ristori

 Giovanni Alberto Ristori (1692 – 7 February 1753) was an Italian opera composer and conductor.

-He was the son of Tommaso Ristori, the leader of an opera troupe belonging to the King of Poland and Elector of Saxony August II the Strong (based in Dresden).
-August II lent his opera troupe to the Russian Empress Anna for the celebration of her coronation in Moscow.
-Ristori died in Dresden.
+Born in Bologna (the son of another musician, Tommaso Ristori), he joined an opera troupe, led by his father, in Dresden.
+This troupe was responsible to August II the Strong, who was both King of Poland and Elector of Saxony.
+August II lent his opera troupe to the Russian Empress Anna for her coronation (1731).
+The younger Ristori remained in Dresden for two decades after August's demise, and he himself died there.

-Calandro, his opera in three acts to a libretto by Stefano Benedetto Pallavicino, was both the first opera buffa written in Germany and also the first Italian opera performed in Russia.
-It was given under his, and his father's direction, with thirteen actors and nine singers including Ludovica Seyfried, Margherita Ermini and Rosalia Fantasia, in 1731 in Moscow.
+Calandro, his opera in three acts to a libretto by Stefano Benedetto Pallavicino, was the work which Empress Anna heard at her coronation.
+It is both the first opera buffa written in Germany and also the first Italian opera performed on Russian soil.
+Both the elder and the younger Ristori directed the staging, which involved thirteen actors and nine singers including Ludovica Seyfried, Margherita Ermini and Rosalia Fantasia.

 In 1916 the German musicologist Curt Rudolf Mengelberg published the first study on Ristori and his music: Curt Rudolf Mengelberg, Giovanni Alberto Ristori: ein Beitrag zur Geschichte italienischer Kunstherrschaft in Deutschland im 18.
 Jahrhundert (Leipzig: Breitkopf & Härtel, 1916).
-Although short on biographical details, it is a landmark publication because Mengelberg had access to many Dresden music sources now missing.
+Although short on biographical details, it is a landmark publication because Mengelberg had access to many Dresden music sources which have been missing since late in World War II.
 This applies especially to Ristori’s sacred music; prior to 1945 Ristori’s sacred music was held both in score and parts by the Dresden State Library (today, Dresden State and University Library (SLUB)).

-Copies of Ristori's sacred music have been found in Czech and Polish music libraries.
-The Icelandic independent musicologist Jóhannes Ágústsson’s article "Giovanni Alberto Ristori at the Court of Naples 1738-1740" (Studi pergolesiani – Pergolesi studies 8, eds C. Bacciagaluppi, H.-G. Ottenberg and L. Zoppelli, Bern, Peter Lang, 2012, pp. 53–100), introduced many new biographical details about the Italian composer including previously unknown information about Ristori’s role as the royal music teacher of the princess Maria Amalia of Saxony, later Queen of the Two Sicilies and Queen of Spain.
+Despite the losses of Dresden material, copies of Ristori's sacred music have been found in Czech and Polish music libraries.
+The Icelandic independent musicologist Jóhannes Ágústsson wrote a study entitled "Giovanni Alberto Ristori at the Court of Naples 1738-1740" (Studi pergolesiani – Pergolesi studies 8, eds C. Bacciagaluppi, H.-G. Ottenberg and L. Zoppelli, Bern, Peter Lang, 2012, pp. 53–100). Ágústsson's study introduced many new biographical details about the Italian composer, including previously unknown information about Ristori’s role as the royal music teacher of the princess Maria Amalia of Saxony, later Queen of the Two Sicilies and Queen of Spain.

 Recordings of some of Ristori’s works have been released on CD.